 Social development is the development of self-awareness, attachment to parents and caregivers, and relationships with other children and adults.
-This occurs as a sequence with the idea of an awareness of self first.
+This occurs as a sequence, beginning with the idea of an awareness of self.
 This then leads to an awareness of parents or caregivers and those immediately related to the child.
-It continues outwards, to an awareness of others including friends, coworkers, etc.
+It continues outwards, to an awareness of others, including friends, coworkers, etc.

-Social development is tied to many ideas within developmental psychology such as paternal and maternal roles or attachment theories by Mary Ainsworth.
-Parents are key to social development as well as the development of language and emotion.
-This also paves the way for cultural development, and plays a part in Vygotsky's sociocultural theory and the ideas of cultural relativity.
+Social development is tied to many ideas within developmental psychology, such as paternal and maternal roles or attachment theories by Mary Ainsworth.
+Parents are vital to social development as well as to the development of language and emotion.
+This also paves the way for cultural development and plays a part in Vygotsky's sociocultural theory and the ideas of cultural relativity.

 It is important to remember that individuals develop at their own pace and their own time, and development occurs within ranges.
-Sometimes people do not develop in these ranges, but that doesn't mean that the person is abnormal or deficient in some way
+Sometimes people do not develop within these ranges, but that doesn't mean that the person is abnormal or deficient in some way.

-Milestones begin to occur within zero to six months after a child is born.
+Milestones begin to occur within 0 to 6 months after a child is born.
 During this early stage, children are developing a physical awareness and understanding of their bodies.
 They are also developing a kind of tactile awareness, and respond to touch.

-They begin to recognize that this is their hand and this is their leg.
+EXAMPLEThey begin to recognize, for example, that this is their hand and this is their leg.

-Now in the early part of developments, when a child smiles it might not actually be what we consider to be a smile.
-It might be from something physical, like gas.
-It's around the fifth month that the child develops what's called a social smile.
+Now, in the early part of developments, when a child smiles, it might not actually be what we consider to be a smile.
+It might be caused by something physical, like gas.
+It's around the fifth month that the child develops what is called a social smile.
 This is a smile in response to another person, like a parent.
 This is one of the early forms of communication that a child has, and is one of the first ways that they develop as a social being.

 Children also begin to imitate the actions of their parents and other people.
 They develop a range of emotion.
 They may be starting to show anger, sadness, or fear.
-They also start to show separation anxiety, which is distress as a response to parents or caregivers leaving the room or area where they see them.
-This is normal in development to occur, and isn't something necessarily to worry about.
+They also start to show separation anxiety, which is distress as a response to parents or caregivers leaving the room or area where the children can see them.
+This is normal in development to occur and isn't something to worry about, necessarily.

 In later development, there are still certain important milestones that need to occur.
-Around 18 months of age children start to develop what's called self-awareness.
-Essentially what self-consciousness, or self-awareness, is a conscious knowledge of one's own self, their character, their feelings, their motives, and their desires.
-This also helps them to develop ideas of themselves versus others and concepts like empathy later on.
+Around 18 months of age, children start to develop what is called self-awareness.
+Essentially, self-consciousness, or self-awareness, is a conscious knowledge of one's own self, character, feelings, motives, and desires.
+This also helps children to develop ideas of themselves versus others and concepts like empathy later on.

-Around two to three years of age, they begin to show preferences.
+Around 2 to 3 years of age, they begin to show preferences.
 They begin to prefer certain types of food or colors.
 They also begin to say no to things.

-At around three to four years of age, they begin to establish relationships with people outside of their caregivers such friends or more distant relatives.
+At around 3 to 4 years of age, they begin to establish relationships with people outside of their caregivers, such as friends or more distant relatives.
 They begin to share their toys with other children, and they begin to show an awareness of other people.

 There are many more milestones that follow, but these are some key ones.